JayTwoLab/build_soci_oracle_linux/README.md

 ## What is this?

-- bash script to easily build soci using oracle
+- bash script to easily build soci using oracle, in Linux
   - See [build.sh](build.sh) for more information.

 ## What is soci?